A bit of Cloudflare’s Birthday Week history, Tunnels, and welcome Michele Yetman

 And people can see a bunch of announcements.

+Particularly Wednesday.
 I think particularly Wednesday.
-Oh, you're already giving some highlights there.
+You're already giving some highlights there.

-I mean, Tuesday too, obviously, but there's a bunch of really cool announcements around AI and privacy and databases and like all manner of other stuff.
+Definitely Wednesday, Wednesday.
+I mean, Tuesday too, obviously, but there's a bunch of really cool announcements around, you know, AI and privacy and databases and like all manner of other stuff.

 So I think people are going to have a pretty exciting birthday week, to be honest.